 OASIS Matrix products are naturally derived extracellular matrix (ECM) scaffolds that support the body’s ability to repair and rebuild damaged tissue.

-Made from porcine small intestinal submucosa (SIS), these matrices closely resemble human dermis in both composition and function.1-13 They provide a biologically active scaffold that promotes cellular migration, angiogenesis, and tissue regeneration.14
+Made from porcine small intestinal submucosa (SIS), these matrices closely resemble human dermis in both composition and function.4 They provide a biologic scaffold that promotes cellular migration, angiogenesis, and tissue regeneration.9

 Why OASIS Matrix works